Manage GCP KMS Crypto Key IAM Policies

 member: user:jane@example.com

-The member property specifies a single identity.
-CryptoKeyIAMMember is non-authoritative: it adds this member to the role without removing others.
-You can use multiple CryptoKeyIAMMember resources for the same role, or combine them with CryptoKeyIAMBinding resources for different roles.
+CryptoKeyIAMMember grants one role to one member without replacing existing grants.
+The member property accepts a single identity.
+This resource is non-authoritative: it adds the member without removing others.
+You can safely use CryptoKeyIAMMember alongside CryptoKeyIAMBinding as long as they manage different roles.

 Beyond these examples

-These snippets focus on specific IAM management features: authoritative vs non-authoritative IAM management, time-based access conditions, and role and member assignment patterns.
-They’re intentionally minimal rather than full access control configurations.
+These snippets focus on specific IAM management features: authoritative vs non-authoritative IAM management and IAM Conditions for time-based access.
+They’re intentionally minimal rather than full access control systems.

 The examples reference pre-existing infrastructure such as KMS KeyRing and CryptoKey resources.
-They focus on permission assignment rather than key provisioning.
+They focus on configuring IAM policies rather than provisioning the keys themselves.

 To keep things focused, common IAM patterns are omitted, including: